AutomationPaperlessAll Industries

 The Hidden Cost of Paper-Based Manufacturing

 Paper-based production reporting feels familiar, safe, and free.
 It is none of those things.
-Studies consistently show that manufacturers using manual data collection suffer from data that is 4–8 hours old by the time decisions are made from it, error rates of 10–25% due to transcription mistakes, and complete blindness to micro-stoppages, speed losses, and idle time that never gets written down because they feel too small to report.
+Studies consistently show that manufacturers using manual data collection suffer from:

 The result is an OEE number that is almost always inflated — because paper only captures what operators remember to write, not what actually happened.
 Real digital monitoring of the same factory routinely reveals 15–30% more downtime than paper logs show.